checksum

 Don't worry about creating music playlists with the invisible option enabled, the playlists will be perfectly visible, only the checksums get hidden! (well, someone asked! ;o)

-Handy if you are making scheduled items, etc, and want to disable all the dialogs.
-Simply add a 'q'.
+Handy if you are making scheduled items, etc, and want to disable all dialogs and notifications.
+Simply add a 'q' (or check the box in the one-shot options).

-Unrelated to the "quiet" option (above), checksum can thoughtfully invoke your peecee speaker to notify you of any verification failures as they happen, as well as shorter double-pips on completion.
+Unrelated to the "quiet" option (above), checksum can thoughtfully invoke your PC speaker to notify you of any verification failures as they happen, as well as shorter double-pips on completion (if your PC supports this - many modern PCs don't).
 You can even specify the exact KHz value for the beeps, whatever suits you best.

 Note: like regular menu activation, you can use the SHIFT key to pop-up the options dialog at launch-time.
 You can also drag and drop files and folders onto the one-shot options dialogs, to have their paths automatically inserted for you.